luminous-foundation/Rainbow/spec.md

 [x] 0x03        POP     [var]
-Pops a value off of the stack and stores it in a variable
+Pops a value off of the stack and stores it in a variable With a stack underflow, the program will crash

 [ ] 0x04-05     LDARG   [imm/var]
 Loads an argument to be used in a function